PreetamGKatakali/100Days-Of-Coding/Day74/README.md

 # Day74🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program.
+- Write a program to print the ancenstor of the binary tree.
-- Write a program.
+- Write a program to print the diagonals sum of the binary tree.

 ## Installing the Java and Node
 Follow Links :